awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="rds-14-remediation"></a>

-For detailed instructions to enable Aurora backtracking, see [Configuring backtrack with the console when modifying a DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html#AuroraMySQL.Managing.Backtrack.Configuring) in the *Amazon Aurora User Guide*\.
+For detailed instructions on how to enable Aurora backtracking, see [Configuring backtracking](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html#AuroraMySQL.Managing.Backtrack.Configuring) in the *Amazon Aurora User Guide*\.

+Note that you cannot enable backtracking on an existing cluster\.
+Instead, you can create a clone that has backtracking enabled\.
+For more information about the limitations of Aurora backtracking, see the list of limitations in [Overview of backtracking](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html)\.

+For information about pricing for backtracking, see the [Aurora pricing page](http://aws.amazon.com/rds/aurora/pricing/)\.

 ## \[Redshift\.1\] Amazon Redshift clusters should prohibit public access<a name="fsbp-redshift-1"></a>